 1. First inform Bank of Ireland or Bank of Ireland credit cards that a payment may have been made accidentally/fraudulently.
 Bank of Ireland will investigate.

-2.Immediately, contact with a member of the Finance Team, the CEO or the assistant CEO.
+2.Immediately, contact with a member of the Finance Team, the CEO, or the ACEO.

-Appendix 1: Terms of Reference F&GP
+Appendix 1: Terms of Reference Governance Sub-Group